gabldotink/gabl.ink/drafts.md

 ## <i><cite>The Chicago Manual of Style</cite></i>

 gabl.ink mostly defers to <i><cite>The Chicago Manual of Style</cite></i> (<i><cite><abbr>CMOS</abbr></cite></i>) as its default style guide.
 This includes using American English conventions.
 There may be some exceptions to <i><cite>CMOS</cite></i>.

+## Why program in shell?
+Not even a reasonable one, the standard <abbr title="Portable Operating System Interface">POSIX</abbr> shell?

+im dumb